RustyTake-Off/quick-aks/README.md

     cd quick-aks-ps1
     ```

-3. And then running the deployment script.
+3. And then run the preferred deployment script.

     ```sh
     ./deploy-quick-aks.sh